Iowa Senate leader resigns; video shows him kissing lobbyist

 "Because this involves Senator Dix and a lobbyist, there will be questions about the impact of this relationship on legislation," she said in a statement.

-Petersen used her statement to reiterate her criticism of Dix for how he handled a recent sexual misconduct case within the chamber, which involved a former Senate GOP staffer.
-The ex-employee filed a lawsuit several years ago claiming she was fired after reporting misconduct in the workplace that included the use of sexual language.
+Petersen also reiterated her criticism of Dix for how he handled the fallout of a recent sexual misconduct case within the chamber, which involved a former Senate GOP staffer.
+The ex-employee filed a lawsuit several years ago that claimed she was fired after reporting misconduct in the workplace that included the use of sexual language.
 The lawsuit went to trial last summer, and she was later awarded $1.75 million.

 Dix has maintained the ex-staffer was fired for poor performance.
 An internal report later revealed senators made "sexually suggestive comments" or discussed "sexual preferences" on the chamber floor in recent years, and staff members in the Republican Senate office were unlikely to report misconduct because of fear of retaliation.